-The Grand Knight and Program Director (at a minimum) must meet with their pastor(s) as soon as possible (preferably by July 15th) to identify how the council can become more involved with the parish(es).
+It has been found that when the Grand Knight and Program Director (at a minimum) meet with their pastor(s) to identify how the council can become more involved with the parish(es), a more harmonious relation exists between the council and parish(es).
+This should be done as soon as possible.
 The goal is for the council to become more fully integrated into the parish and their activities.
 Develop a list of programs and activities for the council to implement based on the pastor(s) input.
 Share "Building the Domestic Church" and "Faith in Action" with the pastor(s) to assist in the effort.
-This is also a good time to work on your "Covid Recovery Plan" and examine "Leave No Neighbor Behind".

-If you need program ideas, the Knights of Columbus Supreme website has many suggestions.
-Visit https://kofc.org/uns/en/programs/index.html for additional information.
-Your pastor(s), members, and District Deputy should all be used for program ideas throughout the fraternal year.
+Your pastor(s), members, District Deputy and State Officers should all be used for program ideas throughout the fraternal year.